jrunestone/ExtPlaneNet/README.md

 ## How to use
 ### Prerequisites
-You need X-Plane (demo works fine) with the [ExtPlane-Plugin](https://github.com/vranki/ExtPlane) plugin installed.
+You need X-Plane (demo works fine) with the [ExtPlane plugin](https://github.com/vranki/ExtPlane) installed.
 The library is built against .NET 4.5 (Mono).

 ### Connecting to X-Plane
 Make sure X-Plane is started and the plugin is installed and active.